Ggs91/EventBright/README.md

 ###  1. Backend
 #### 1.1 Authentication (Device)
-Device is configured to enable authentication using either email or username
+Device is configured to allow users to use either email or username to sign in.
+Following the [Device wiki](https://github.com/heartcombo/devise/wiki/How-To:-Allow-users-to-sign-in-using-their-username-or-email-address) here's the few steps requiered:

-To setup this configuration few steps were requiered:
+- Change the default authentication key:

 #### 1.2 Authorization (CanCanCan)
 ## II - Installation